 – Mozart Jubilee Edition

 Because of Mozart’s 200th birthday in 1956 (January 27), Philips decided to release a series of Mozart recordings in the preceding years.
-The series even continued in and maybe even after 1956.
+The series continued in and maybe even after 1956.
 If so, only just a couple of albums were released in 1957.
 Most were compiled and edited under the supervision of Mozart connaisseur and conductor Bernhard Paumgartner.

 On several of the LP’s in this series it says that Philips started the Mozart Jubilee Edition in 1951.
 1951 is quite early, but it’s possible that Philips launched the initiative back then.
 However, releases that actually mention the Mozart Jubilee Edition, seem non-existent before 1954 (except for stickers that were likely used later for left-over copies).